Nissan Juke Insurance Rates

 Rates are averaged for all Nissan Juke models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with reckless driving or DUI convictions could be charged and average of $1,530 more per year to buy Nissan Juke insurance
+- Drivers with DUI or reckless driving convictions may pay on average $1,460 more per year to insure a Nissan Juke

 Rate Tables and Charts